spartapuss/raspurrtin/index.md

+title: Wilkommen
 ## This is Raspurrtin

 Tutorials from Github are pretty handy, so I'm going to link all of the work I submit below.
-A good reference point to keep up on development over a set amount of time [1st Dec 2020]
+A good reference point to keep up on development over a set amount of time **[1st Dec 2020]**

 You can use the [editor on GitHub](https://github.com/spartapuss/raspurrtin/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.